 - Erythromycin is used instead of amoxicillin/ampicillin if the patient is allergic to penicillin.

-Infants who survive listeriosis may suffer long-term neurological damage and delayed development.
+- Infants who survive listeriosis may have long-term neurological damage and delayed development.

 - Most cases of listeriosis in heathy adults and children are mild and of short duration with complete recovery.